jfeldstein/goodandclean-blog/README.md

 - Disclose your affiliate relationship (already included in the footer and about page)
 - Don't use affiliate links in emails or offline materials
 - Don't make false claims about products
-- Keep your affiliate ID private

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.